awhitepax8/pax8-aws-get-org-info/README.md

 2. Enabled Services
 3. Delegated Administrators
 4. Enabled Policy Types
+5. IAM policies and roles with organization dependency

 If there are no enabled services, delegated administrators, or enabled policy types, the script will print "None" for the corresponding section.